 While the psychology of colour is an age-old debate, its impact on marketing and advertising is a rather recent matter.
 However, there have been many scientific studies into the connection between shades and sales that appear to show a strong correlation.
-According to a Canadian experiment, nearly 90% of snap decisions regarding consumer products are based solely on colour.
+According to a Canadian experiment, nearly 90% of consumer products’ snap decisions are based solely on colour.

 The use of colour can have a different reception depending on the viewer’s gender, so say some studies, so keep this in mind if you’re designing a piece with a primarily male or female audience.
-For example, a study published in the Journal of Retailing found that men believed savings were much greater in value if they was advertised in red rather than black, while the difference was much smaller among women.
+For example, a study published in the Journal of Retailing found that men believed savings were much greater in value if advertised in red rather than black, while the difference was much smaller among women.
 The imbalance of colour psychology between males and females was also apparent in the study, Colour Assignment.
-Although blue was popular across the board, this study found that purple was a second-favourite colour for women but the second-least favourite among men.
-Similarly, other studies on colour attractiveness found that softer hues are preferred by women, while bold shades were liked by men.
+Although blue was popular across the board, this study found that purple was a second-favorite colour for women but the second-least favorite among men.
+Similarly, other studies on colour attractiveness found that softer hues are preferred by women, while men liked bold shades.
 Are you using the right hues for your main consumer?

 Depending on the purpose of your design depends on the colour that should be used.
-For example, studies have shown that yellow is utilised to grab attention and should perhaps be the colour of choice in store windows, while red is most people’s key indicator of discount prices and ‘urgency’ and should be used on clearance sales posters for optimum effect.
+For example, studies have shown that yellow is utilized to grab attention and perhaps be the colour of store windows.
+At the same time, red is most people’s key indicator of discount prices and ‘urgency’ and should be used on clearance sales posters for optimum effect.
 Also, both these shades are warm colours.
 According to an experiment, these are better at sticking in a viewer’s memory than cool colours (like blue and green).
 So, it might be good to use them on promotional ads to keep consumers thinking about your offer for longer, as well as your brand logo itself to ensure you come to mind when they next need a product or service you offer.

-You also need to reflect on how contrasts and different hues can be used.
+It would help if you also reflected on how contrasts and different hues can be used.
 Another study found that contrasting shades also improved readability — essential, for example, for vinyl banners for businesses to be seen by more people from a greater distance.

-Research also notes the importance of culture and personal memories and experiences on the connotations of colour, but beyond this, there are more general vibes you can make use of with colour.
+Research also notes the importance of culture and personal memories and experiences on the connotations of colour.
+Still, beyond this, there are more general vibes you can make use of with colour.
 It is worth your consideration when it comes to the few seconds you have to catch a consumer’s eye and attract them to your brand.

 Let’s take a look at the importance of colour in the most important marketing icon: the logo.
 According to research compiled by Kissmetrics, 85% of shoppers surveyed say colour is a primary reason for buying something.
 Also, it was found that colour boosts brand recognition by around 80%.

-When rebranding or starting up, it’s important to consider how colour will affect the reception of your logo.
+When rebranding or starting up, it’s important to consider how colour will affect your logo’s reception.
 Here are the emotions associated with each colour and examples of the successful brands that use them:

 |Green||Growth and relaxation||Starbucks and Asda|